Concrete Leveling Quotes

 Scope/Size Typical Range

-Large slabs or extensive settling $3,000 - $8,000
+Large areas (e.g., driveway or multiple slabs) $3,000 - $8,000